-A complete withdrawal is defined as dropping all classes for a given term.
-A student's official withdrawal date is defined as the date the Registrar receives a written signed notice, fax, or e-mail or other form of communication that the student is no longer in attendance in all of his/her classes.
+A complete withdrawal is defined as dropping all classes for a given block.
+A student's official withdrawal date is defined as the date the Registrar receives a written signed notice, fax, or e-mail or other form of communication from the student that the student will no longer be in attendance in all of his/her classes.
+For an official withdrawal, the effective withdrawal date is the date the institution receives notice from the student that the student is withdrawing from all classes.

-An unofficial withdrawal is defined as a student who violates the attendance policy or is otherwise administratively withdrawn from the campus.
-Escoffier Online International Culinary Academy will assume the student unofficially withdrew and will calculate refunds accordingly.
-If it is determined that the unofficial withdrawal date is earlier than Week 4 of a six-week course, the student may owe funds to the institution.
-For a student who withdraws without notifying the school, (unofficially withdraws or drops out), the withdrawals date is:
+An unofficial withdrawal is defined as a student who violates the attendance policy, fails to return from an approved Leave of Absence, or is otherwise administratively withdrawn from the campus.
+Escoffier Online International Culinary Academy will assume the student unofficially withdraw and will calculate refunds accordingly.
+For an administrative or unofficial withdrawal, the effective withdrawal date is the last date of attendance.